William E. May: Early life

-May was born the second of three children of Robert W. May and Katherine A. Armstrong on May 27, 1928 in St. Louis, Missouri.
+May was born the second of three children of Robert W. May and Katherine A. Armstrong on May 27, 1928, in St. Louis, Missouri.
 His father was a Presbyterian (who later converted to Catholicism), but May was raised a Catholic by his mother.
 He felt a call to the priesthood while in the fourth grade, and especially wanted to become a missionary to China.
 When old enough, he entered the seminary and was sent to study philosophy followed by theology at The Catholic University of America.
 He was tonsured and received the minor orders of porter and acolyte.
 However, in 1952, because of a serious medical condition (diagnosed as petit mal epilepsy), he took some time off from seminary studies to teach in DeAndreis High School in north St. Louis.
 After teaching for a year, he took his supposed epileptic condition as a sign from God that he should pursue another vocation.
 (Although he had been told that he had petit mal epilepsy, and took medication and suffered seizures at times, he discovered in the late 1970s that the problem was not epilepsy, but was psychological in nature, and he experienced no seizures after 1977).
 He married Patricia Ann Keck on October 4, 1958.
 Together they raised seven children and now have many grandchildren.
 Because of his educational foundation, he found work as a book editor with various publishers from 1954 to 1970, until his teaching career began in 1971.

 Education and awards

 May continued his education while an editor.
 He received his Bachelor of Arts and Master of Arts, both in philosophy, from The Catholic University of America, and his Ph.D. from Marquette University.
 He received the Cardinal Wright Award from the Fellowship of Catholic Scholars (1979), the Pro Pontifice et Ecclesia Medal (1991), and the Paul Ramsey Award in Bioethics from the Center for Bioethics and Culture (2007).
-He was also a member of the International Theological Commission from 1986-1997.
+He was also a member of the International Theological Commission from 1986 to 1997.